 What Is the Paleo Diet?

-Paleo (short for Paleolithic) is based on what people might’ve eaten in the Stone Age.
+Paleo (short for Paleolithic) is based on what people are thought to have eaten in the Stone Age.
 No grains.
 No dairy.
-No processed foods.
+No legumes.
+No processed foods 2.

 • Fat: Balanced, not extreme